Canary Bypass

 PIE: No PIE (0x400000)

 In contrast, PIE binaries support ASLR , allowing the entire binary to be loaded at a random address each time.
-This applies randomness to sections like .data and .bss, but only when PIE is enabled.
+This applies randomness to sections like

 In summary,

-1. The vuln binary should be consistently loaded from a fixed address.
-However, due to the more secure ASLR settings, libc addresses are randomized with each program restart, preventing us from directly hardcoding any libc addresses in our payload.
+vulnbinary should be consistently loaded from a fixed address.
+However, due to the more secure ASLR settings, libc addresses are randomized with each program restart, preventing us from directly hardcoding any libc addresses in our payload..PLT and .GOT table address are fixed with each program restart and we can also write on those addresses.

 Code Review